-United States regulations covering commercial email messages were regulated in 2003 under the Federal Trade Commission’s CAN-SPAM Act.
-While it’s been over a decade… I still open my inbox daily to unsolicited email that has both false information and no method to opt-out.
-I’m not sure how effective the regulations have been even with the threat of up to a $16,000 fine per violation.
+United States regulations covering commercial email messages were regulated in 2003 under the Federal Trade Commission’s CAN-SPAM Act (CAN-SPAM).
+While it’s been over a decade… I still open my inbox daily to an unsolicited email that has both false information and no method to opt out.
+I’m not sure how effective the regulations have been, even with the threat of up to a $16,000 fine per violation.

-Interestingly, the CAN-SPAM Act doesn’t require permission to send an email as other country’s commercial messaging laws have established.
+Interestingly, CAN-SPAM doesn’t require email permission, as other countries’ commercial messaging laws have been established.
 What it does require is that the recipient has the right to have you stop emailing them.
-This is known as an opt-out method, typically provided through an unsubscribe link included in the footer of the email.
+This is known as an opt-out method, typically provided through an unsubscribe link in the email’s footer.

-This beginner’s guide to the CAN-SPAM Act from EverCloud will provide you with all of the information you need to know to ensure you abide by the law.
+This beginner’s guide to the CAN-SPAM Act infographic below will provide you with key information you need to know to ensure you abide by the law.

 Key Requirements of the CAN-SPAM Act: